Šarūnas Jasikevičius

-Šarūnas "Šaras" Jasikevičius (/lt/; born 5 March 1976) is a Lithuanian professional basketball coach and former player who is the head coach for Fenerbahçe Beko of the Turkish Basketbol Süper Ligi and the EuroLeague.
+Šarūnas "Šaras" Jasikevičius (/lt/; born 5 March 1976) is a Lithuanian professional basketball coach and former player who is the head coach for Fenerbahçe of the Turkish Basketbol Süper Ligi and the EuroLeague.
 During his playing career, standing at a height of tall, he played at the point guard position.

 Often considered one of the best Lithuanian and European point guards ever, Jasikevičius was a two-time All-EuroLeague First Team selection, the EuroLeague Final Four MVP in 2005 and a four-time triple crown winner.
 He was named the 2005 Israeli Basketball Premier League MVP.
 Moreover, he was the first player in EuroLeague history to win the competition with three clubs.
 A former representative of the senior Lithuanian men's national team, he won the gold medal at 2003 EuroBasket, earning an All-EuroBasket Team selection and MVP honors in the process.
 He also won the bronze medal at the 2000 Summer Olympic Games, and the bronze medal at 2007 EuroBasket.

 In 2015, Jasikevičius was named a EuroLeague Basketball Legend as a reward for his playing career and was honored with a ceremony.

 He has won both Liga ACB and Spanish Cup with Barcelona as both a coach and player, as well as both Turkish Basketball League and Turkish Cup with Fenerbahçe in same capacities.
 He also won the Euroleague title as Fenerbahçe coach in 2025.
 Additionally, he achieved victory in the Lithuanian League with Zalgiris, also as both coach and player.